 The Kardia Mobile is the world’s most clinically validated personal and portable ECG heart monitor.
 Kardia Mobile is FDA-cleared and can detect Tachycardia, Atrial Fibrillation, and Bradycardia.
-It is one of the most reliable devices you can use from home or on the go to keep track of your heart.
+It is one of the most reliable and accurate EKG devices you can use from home or on the go to keep track of your heart.

 The Wellue DuoEK is not cleared by the regulatory authorities and should not be used for establishing a diagnostic but more as an informative device to detect irregular heartbeat.

 Number of leads

 The Kardia Mobile has one lead, which is enough to collect data about heart rhythms.
 The Kardia Mobile is the number one recommended personal ECG heart monitor.
 The device has over 100 million EKGs recorded.